-In accordance with 42 CFR 460.84 the PACE organization must comply with all applicable federal, state, and local emergency preparedness requirements.
+In accordance with 42 CFR 460.84 the PACE organization must comply with all applicable Federal, State, and local emergency preparedness requirements.
 This includes:

-- 1. Emergency plan that is reviewed and updated annually;

-- 2. Policies and procedures which are reviewed and updated annually and address management of medical and nonmedical emergencies, including, but not limited to:
+- An emergency plan that is reviewed and updated annually; - Policies and procedures which are reviewed and updated annually and address management of medical and nonmedical emergencies, including, but not limited to: - Fire;

-- a.
-Fire;

-- b.
-Equipment, power or water failure;

-- c.
-Care related emergencies; and

-- d.
-Natural disasters.

-- 3. Communication plan which is reviewed and updated annually; - 4.
-Raining and testing plan.
+- Equipment, power or water failure; - Care related emergencies; and - Natural disasters. - A Communication plan which is reviewed and updated annually; - A raining and testing plan.
 The PACE organization must develop and maintain an emergency preparedness training and testing program.
-The program must be reviewed and updated at least annually; - 5.
-Integrated healthcare systems.
-PACE may choose to participate in another healthcare system's coordinated emergency preparedness program; - 6.
-Transportation services that are safe, accessible and equipped to communicate with the PACE center and that meet the needs of the beneficiary; - 7.
-Owned, rented, or leased transportation vehicles in are maintained accordance with manufacturer's recommendations;
+The program must be reviewed and updated at least annually; - Integrated healthcare systems.
+PACE may choose to participate in another healthcare system's coordinated emergency preparedness program; - Transportation; - Ensure transportation services are safe, accessible and equipped to meet the beneficiary's needs; - Maintain owned, rented, or leased transportation vehicles in accordance with manufacturer's recommendations;